KingShmo/First-IOS-Project/README.md

 ## Notes

 It was overwhelming to learn all the features of X-code, but it became fun when I was able to implement them in my app.
-It was also especially difficult to find out how to implement a number pad.
+It was especially difficult to find out how to implement a number pad.

 ## License